To graduate with a major in History, students must complete 33 credits (or 11 x 3-credit courses) of History classes.

 For the remaining 30 credits besides Perspectives, History majors must meet several requirements: 1.
 18 of these credits must be from courses taken at Rutgers; 2.
 18 of these credits must be from 300- or 400- level courses; 3.
 A maximum of 12 credits may be from 100- and 200- level courses, but no more than 6 credits can be counted from Western Civilization I and II (510:101 and 510:102) and Development of the United States I and II (512:201 and 512:202); 4.
 At least 3 credits must be from each of the three geographical areas: 510 (European), 512 (U.S.), and 516 (African, Asian, Latin American, and comparative history); 5.
 No more than nine credits will be accepted for the major from online courses, of which six credits may be at the 100-200 level, and 3 credits may be at the 300-400 level.
 (This policy will not apply to students who declared the History major before fall 2016.)

 Grades lower than C do not count toward fulfillment of the History major requirement.

 History internships and courses offered in the university’s Honors College may also count toward the major, with the department chair’s permission.

-If students wish, they may take more than 33 credits of history.
-Students who would like to immerse themselves in reading and research should consider finding a faculty member to supervise their work in the department’s honors course in history (509:495), to be taken in addition to the 33 credits demanded of the major.
+If students wish, they may take more than 33 credits of History courses.
+Students who would like to immerse themselves in reading and research should consider finding a faculty member to supervise their work in the department’s honors course in History (509:495), to be taken in addition to the 33 credits demanded of the major.

 History majors can download this worksheet to track their progress towards completing the requirements of the major.